juliopessan/ai-cost-optimizer/README.md

 ---

-## 🧬 Orange DNA Brand
+## 🧬 DNA Brand

-This project is branded under **Orange DNA** — a platform identity built around the idea that intelligence compounds, just like genetic code.
+This project is branded under **DNA** — a platform identity built around the idea that intelligence compounds, just like genetic code.

 | Token | Value |
 |-------|-------|